 Argonika is a unique band.
 I discovered them on the web site called Jamendo where I was searching for new music from unsigned artists to listen to.
 I went there on purpose, but I could hardly imagine what I would find that night.
-‘Flight Of The Spirit’ knocked me down with the drive, and ‘Priestess Of Candlelight’ sounded really out of this world.
+‘Flight Of The Spirit’ knocked me down with the drive and the energy, and ‘Priestess Of Candlelight’ sounded really out of this world.
 After listening to these tracks I rushed an e-mail to the musicians and got in touch with them.

 Formed by a female vocalist of mixed Russian-Swedish origin and a male synths player/sound designer from Moscow in the early 00s, the band was unlikely to gain immediate popularity with their debut album, ‘Rainbow Hunter’.
 Not that their music was bad (it’s not, and you better go and check for yourself at their web page), it’s rather the lack of professional promotion and the wild rise of the Internet music distribution that drove them into the twirl of ever-changing possibilities and, inevitably, illusions and mis-hits.
 More on this later.

 Their debut album was written and recorded mostly online with the help of the now forgotten (or should I say ‘transformed into something corporate and closed’ — faithful Digidesign users know what I mean) technology called Rocket Network.
 Indeed, the Internet era helped Argonika members to form the band and make music without meeting in person at the early stages of the project, but also it prevented them (at least for quite a long time) from being recognized as one of the most promising acts of our time.